HAS EPA CREATED A COLIFORM PANDEMIC?

 methods to count the culturable viable 2 million bacterial colony forming units in a gram, in that little petri dish.

-University of Minnesota researchers published data showing that extremely high
+But it gets worse, in May 2006, University of Minnesota researchers published data showing that extremely high

 numbers of multi-drug resistant bacteria (173) in effluent (treated water) at high levels are being released into the